mukeshnaiduu/Fyndr.AI/NAVIGATION.md

 ## Overview

-This document provides details on the newly integrated navigation system for the HireHub AI platform.
+This document provides details on the newly integrated navigation system for the Fyndr.AI platform.
 The navigation has been redesigned to provide a consistent user experience across all pages from the four merged repositories.

 ## Components Added